civiform/docs/docs/governance-and-management/governance/communication.md

 # Communication Guidelines

-These are the communication guidelines for the Civiform community, including anyone interested in contributing to the open source project.
+These are the communication guidelines for the CiviForm community, including anyone interested in contributing to the open source project.

   - **For announcements & recognition → email lists.** Why?
 Emails